arfathpasha/KBase_Process/travis.md

 Q&A:
 ----
 1) <b>Q</b>: Why use travis? <br>
    Your software will almost always depend on other software.
 When these dependencies change, they can cause a cascading effect that breaks your software.
-With nightly builds setup through travis, you will be notified with 24 hours of a change that broke your software.
-It is much easier to fix the break right when it occurs than it is to fix it weeks or months after the break occurs.
+With nightly builds setup through travis, you will be notified within 24 hours of a change that broke your software.
+It is much easier to fix the break right when it occurs than it is to fix weeks or months after the break occurs.

  2) <b>Q</b>: Why use coveralls? <br>
     Stakeholders can get a quick idea of how reliable and maintainable a piece of software is from the coverage report.